42-AI/bootcamp_machine-learning/day00/day00.md

-# Day00 - Step into Machine Learning
+# Day00 - Stepping Into Machine Learning

 You will start by reviewing some linear algebra and statistics.
 Then you will implement your first model and learn how to evaluate its performances.

-## Notions of the day
+## Notions of the Day
 Sum, mean, variance, standard deviation, vectors and matrices operations.
 Hypothesis, model, regression, cost function.

 ## Useful Ressources

-We strongly advise you to use the following ressources:
+We strongly advise you to use the following resource:
 [Machine Learning MOOC - Stanford](https://www.coursera.org/learn/machine-learning/home/week/1)
+Here are the sections of the MOOC that are relevant for today's exercises:

 ### Week 1: